Currently in Beta

 To issue a revolving loan, Create a User with the necessary KYC.
 Then OAuth the user and apply for a loan by creating a

-LOANS-US node.
+LOAN-US node.
 This node will have all loan details, including credit limit, payment account, disbursement account, APR etc. The user will then either be denied or approved for the loan based on your custom requirements.

 Note: Loans are considered unsecured loans because they are not backed by anything.